Diligence (Scots law): Obtaining an Exceptional Attachment Order

-However, in order to grant this order, the Sheriff must be satisfied that there are exceptional circumstances to merit the granting of the order.
+However, to grant the order, the sheriff must be satisfied that there are exceptional circumstances to merit the granting of the order.
 MacNeil describes these exceptional circumstances in short as "essentially, there must be no other way for the creditor to recoup the debt".

 Essential Assets

-An exceptional attachment order only allows non-essential assets to be removed from the debtor's home.
+An exceptional attachment order allows only non-essential assets to be removed from the debtor's home.
 Schedule 2 of the Debt Arrangement and Attachment (Scotland) Act 2002 outlines what is classified as essential goods.
 Essential assets include the following property that is reasonably required: